maxpblum/roundtable/README.md

 The **real magic** is in the user names, and in how user chat messages are displayed.

 Runs on Flask and Python 2.x, and uses BeautifulSoup to sanitize user inputs.
 Currently requires SQLite3.
 See requirements.txt for precise versions.

+To use, run firstchatsql.py, then connect to port 5000, URL /roundtable, e.g. http://localhost:5000/roundtable